Who, what and where

 done so far

-Before we decided to travel for work, we had already completed a few different holidays.
-We will populate pages for these locations as time allows:
+Before we decided to travel for work, we had already completed a few different holidays (we will populate pages for these locations as time allows).

 Hunter Valley – Newcastle

 A family reunion for Michael in 2017, along with the opportunity for Nicole to meet my family.
+Nicole spent 18 years in the Hunter Valley from her teens to her late 20s.
+She moved to the Gold Coast in 2002.

 Central Coast (NSW)